Michal-Atlas/DawnStorm/dawnstorm.md

 Abilities:

-- Beast Form (M): By touching a part of a dead magical beast, you may assume its form.
+- **Beast Form**: By touching a part of a dead magical beast, you may assume its form.
 You gain all its abilities and its Body Stat, however when you turn back, all Scars and spent Stats are applied to you.
 If this would kill you, you fall unconscious instead.
-- Beast's wine: You have `resistance` against blood based poisons
+- **Beast's wine**: You have `resistance` against blood based poisons

 #### Warmage [4 - Mage + Squire]